SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Either there *is* a value, and you can unwrap the optional to access that value, or there *isn't* a value at all.

-Here's an example of how optionals can be used to cope with the absence of a value.
+For example,
-Swift's `Int` type has an initializer which tries to convert a `String` value into an `Int` value.
+Swift's `Int` type has an initializer that tries to convert a `String` value into an `Int` value.
 However, not every string can be converted into an integer.
 The string `"123"` can be converted into the numeric value `123`, but the string `"hello, world"` doesn't have an obvious numeric value to convert to.